hardroadcrush/Leetcode-/README.md

 # Leetcode-
-A collection of all the codes for my Leetcode journey
+A collection of some of the codes for my Leetcode journey